A framework for joint assessment of a terminal event and a score existing only in the absence of the terminal event: Introduction

-\begin{itemize} \item Under a given treatment intervention what are the patients chances of avoiding a terminal event? \item Under a given treatment intervention what is the condition (score) among patients who avoided the terminal event? \end{itemize}
+To avoid the need for such arbitrary values, we propose a more informative two-part summary measure in line with \citep{sjolander2011_principalstrat}, which evaluates the treatment’s benefit by simultaneously addressing two fundamental questions: \begin{itemize} \item Under a given treatment intervention, what are the patient's chances of avoiding a terminal event? \item Under a given treatment intervention, what is the clinical condition (score) among patients who avoid the terminal event? \end{itemize} This dual assessment ensures that any reported improvement in a clinical score is always balanced by the patient's likelihood of remaining event-free, providing a transparent and comprehensive view of the treatment's impact.
+Conceptually, this summary measure has previously been advocated in the context of the tripartite estimand framework due to its clinical relevance to patients, regulators and payers \citep{Akacha2017}.

-Clearly the conditional mean $\E(Y^{(a)}| R^{(a)}=1)$ only pertains to a selected subgroup of patients and one could naturally argue that this then leads to an unfair comparison across treatments since treatment may impact the actual selection.
-As stated above and mirroring the developments in \cite{Akacha2017}, our position is that this conditional mean should always be offset by the chance of being selected into the subpopulation which is exactly what is facilitated by the proposed summary measure.
+It is important to recognize that the second clinical question—concerning the clinical score only applies to a selected subgroup of patients: those who have avoided a terminal event.
+One could naturally argue that comparing these scores directly between treatment groups might lead to an unfair comparison, as the treatment itself may influence the "selection" by determining which patients survive or remain event-free.
+As stated above and mirroring the developments in \cite{Akacha2017}, our position is that this conditional result should never be interpreted in isolation.
+Instead, the clinical condition among survivors must always be offset by the likelihood of a patient avoiding the terminal event in the first place.
+By utilizing the joint summary measure proposed here, we facilitate a balanced and transparent evaluation that accounts for these selection effects, ensuring the treatment's impact on both survival and clinical status is considered simultaneously

 Our proposal is focused around large scale randomized controlled trials in vulnerable populations where a surrogate marker along with a prevalent terminal event forms the basis of evaluating treatment effect.
 In particular we are motivated by the recently conducted FLOW trial \citep{Flow2024}.
 FLOW was a double-blind randomized controlled trial.
 The trial objective was to investigate the ability of semaglutide - a once weekly glucagon like peptide-1 receptor agonist - to delay progression of kidney disease in a population with type 2 diabetes and chronic kidney disease at high risk of kidney disease progression.